francois-le-ko4la/lovelace-entity-progress-card/README.md

 ### Card Editor
 The card editor allows you to quickly set up and customize the card.

 ![Editor](editor.png)

+- The `Entity` field is required, and an error message will appear if it is not filled in.
+- The `Name` field is an input form.
+If the `Name` field is left empty, the card will use the entity’s default name.
+- The `Icon` is selected directly from a dropdown with all available icons in Home Assistant.
+- `Colors` can be selected from the provided list, which is based on standard Home Assistant colors.
+It’s possible to use a color outside of this list, but it must be set through YAML configuration.

 ## 💡 Tips